You won’t be able to eat all of the fish you’ve caught at once, so you’ll have to store it.

 A fatty fish like salmon or tuna will survive two to three months frozen in an at-home fridge.
 Cod, for example, is a leaner fish that may survive up to half a year.
 Fish may survive up to two years if vacuum-sealed and kept correctly in the freezer.

-Wash the fish as quickly as appropriate after catching it to begin your processing.
+Wash the fish as quickly as possible after catching it to begin your processing.

 Fish meat degrades 200 times quicker than beef, according to specialists, therefore the newer the better.